emmanuel-george/Civil-Engineer-Diary/Policy.md

 # Civil-Engineer-Diary

 Privacy Policy - Civil Engineer Diary
 Civil Engineer Diary is a free android application.
-This service is provided by Ash Studios at no cost and is intended for use as is.
+This service is provided by Emmanuel Studios Apps at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of personal information if anyone decided to use our Service.